Michael Franken

 Michael Thane Franken (born November 8, 1957) is an American retired United States Navy vice admiral.
 His final posting was as deputy director of military operations for the United States Africa Command.
 Franken was a Democratic candidate in the 2020 United States Senate election in Iowa, but lost the June 2 primary to Theresa Greenfield.
 Franken was the Democratic nominee for the 2022 United States Senate election in Iowa, which he lost to Republican incumbent Chuck Grassley.

 Early life and education

 Franken was born in Sioux Center, Iowa.
-He attended Morningside College and the Naval Science Institute before graduating on an ROTC scholarship from the College of Engineering at the University of Nebraska and entering the United States Navy in 1981.
-He is a graduate of the Naval Postgraduate School's college of physics, the Massachusetts Institute of Technology's Seminar XXI, the University of Virginia school of executive education, the Brookings Institution's legislative affairs curriculum, and Babson College's business leadership program.
+He attended Morningside College and the Naval Science Institute before graduating on an ROTC scholarship from the College of Engineering at the University of Nebraska–Lincoln and entering the United States Navy in 1981.
+He is a graduate of the Naval Postgraduate School's college of physics, MIT Seminar XXI, the University of Virginia school of executive education, the Brookings Institution's legislative affairs curriculum, and Babson College's business leadership program.
 His early operational assignments were in guided missile destroyers.